Semi-Charmed Life

-"Semi-Charmed Life" is a song by American rock band Third Eye Blind from their 1997 eponymous debut studio album.
-It was released to modern rock radio as the lead single from the album on February 18, 1997, by Elektra Records.
+"Semi-Charmed Life" is a song by the American rock band Third Eye Blind from their debut studio album, Third Eye Blind (1997).
+Elektra Records released the song to US modern rock radio on February 18, 1997, as the album's lead single.
 Frontman Stephan Jenkins is credited as the sole writer of the song, although guitarist Kevin Cadogan has disputed the song's authorship through litigation.
 The song was produced by Jenkins and Eric Valentine.
-An alternative rock and power pop song with a rap-influenced singing style, the lyrics of "Semi-Charmed Life" concern a crystal meth addiction and transition periods in one's life.
+An alternative rock and power pop song with a rap-influenced singing style, the lyrics of "Semi-Charmed Life" concern a crystal meth addiction and transitional periods in one's life.

 "Semi-Charmed Life" was one of the first demos recorded for Third Eye Blind, in which it went through five iterations before the band settled on its final mix.
 Valentine recorded and mixed the song in and around San Francisco at Toast Studios, Skywalker Ranch, H.O.S., and The Site.
 The instrumentation used in the song includes guitars, brushes, and a drum machine.
 According to Jenkins, the refrain of "Semi-Charmed Life" was inspired by Lou Reed's "Walk on the Wild Side", and the band intended for it to serve as an answer song.
 The song was conceived after Jenkins witnessed his friends using crystal meth at a Primus concert.

 The music video for "Semi-Charmed Life" was directed by Jamie Morgan and it depicted an idealistic visual of San Francisco.
 The song received positive reviews from music critics, who praised its instrumentation and radio-friendly nature.
 In retrospective reviews, some critics have cited "Semi-Charmed Life" as one of the best songs of the 1990s.
 In the United States, the song peaked at number four on the Billboard Hot 100.
 The song was certified 4× Platinum by the Recording Industry Association of America (RIAA).
 Internationally, "Semi-Charmed Life" was a top 40 hit in six countries.